 Because the game is massive in scope, the editors of VICE Gaming are starting a week-long series of dispatches sharing our first impressions of what it's like to play the game.

 All images captured from No Man's Sky by author.

-With No Man's Sky coming out today, we at VICE Gaming were torn between two needs: First, we wanted to offer you a picture of our experience playing the game in time for today's release; second, we want to spend quality time with NMS before coming down with any sort of "verdict" about our feelings.
-So to do both of these things, we decided to write a series of letters or dispatches to one another (and you), about what we'd discovered in our first hours of gameplay.
-Over the course of the next week, we hope to paint a picture for you of what the game feels like—its strengths and flaws and frustrations.
-And hopefully by the end of the week, we can all come to some kind of agreement (or not) about what kind of game it is.
+With No Man's Sky coming out today, we at VICE Gaming were torn between two needs.
+First, we wanted to offer you a picture of our experience playing the game in time for today's release.
+Second, we want to spend quality time with NMS before coming down with any sort of "verdict" about our feelings.
+So to do both of these things we decided to write a series of letters or dispatches to each other (and you), about what we'd discovered in our first hours of gameplay.
+Over the course of the next week we hope to paint a picture for you of what the game feels like—its strengths and flaws and frustrations.
+And hopefully by the end of the week we can all come to some kind of agreement (or not) about what kind of game it is.

 Dear Mike and Patrick,

 So here we are.
 After three years, a delay, and expectations stretched to the very limits of believability, No Man's Sky is really, actually out.